The Devil's Hour

-The Devil's Hour is a British drama thriller television series created by Tom Moran, and executive produced by Steven Moffat through his production company Hartswood Films.
-The series consists of six episodes, and premiered on 28 October 2022 on Amazon Prime Video.
-In November 2022, the series was renewed for a second and third season.
+The Devil's Hour is a British drama thriller television series created by Tom Moran, and executive produced by Sue Vertue and Steven Moffat through their production company Hartswood Films.
+The first series consists of six episodes, and premiered on 28 October 2022 on Amazon Prime Video.
+The series was renewed for a second and third series, and the second series premiered on 18 October 2024.

 Plot

-Lucy is a social worker dealing with family and relationships woes.
-She wakes every night at exactly 3:33 AM, after experiencing terrifying visions during the so-called devil's hour between 3 AM and 4 AM.
+Lucy Chambers is a social worker dealing with family and relationship woes.
+She wakes every night at exactly 3:33 AM, after experiencing terrifying visions during the so-called devil's hour.
 Her eight-year-old son is withdrawn and emotionless.
 Her mother speaks to empty chairs.
 Her house is haunted by the echoes of a life that is not her own.
 Lucy's name is inexplicably connected to a string of brutal murders in the area, and she is drawn into the hunt for a serial killer.